babashka/nbb/README.md

 ## Startup time

-The above script takes about 200ms seconds to run on my laptop when ran as a globally installed `nodashka`, but unfortunately `npx` adds another 300ms or so.
+The above script takes about 200ms seconds to run on my laptop when ran as a globally installed `nbb`, but unfortunately `npx` adds another 300ms or so.

-To get faster startup time for a local `nodashka`, use `$(npm bin)/nodashka script.cljs`.
+To get faster startup time for a local `nbb`, use `$(npm bin)/nbb script.cljs`.

 ## Reagent

-Nodashka includes `reagent.core` which will be lazily loaded when required.
+Nbb includes `reagent.core` which will be lazily loaded when required.
 You can use this together with [ink](https://github.com/vadimdemedes/ink) to create a TUI application: